HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   height="540",
 ) }}

 We found that 33% (up from 29% in 2021, and 25% in 2020) of desktop and mobile sites had homepages with at least one element with an explicitly assigned `role="button"`.
 This increase in percentage is likely not good since this indicates that websites are either creating custom buttons using `<div>` or `<span>`, or are adding a redundant role to `<button>` elements.
 Both of these are bad practices and go against the <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">first rule of ARIA</a>.
-Following this rule, one should always use a native HTML element (in this case, `<button>`) when possible.
+Following this rule, one should always use a native HTML element—in this case, `<button>`—when possible.

 {{ figure_markup(
   content="21%",
-  caption="Desktop websites have at least one link with a button role", classes="big-number", sheets_gid="751886683", sql_file="anchors_with_role_button.sql",
+  caption="Desktop websites have at least one link with a `button` role", classes="big-number", sheets_gid="751886683", sql_file="anchors_with_role_button.sql",